 It's that time again, the most wonderful time of the year, at least that's what the old song says.
 I love the holidays, and Abduzeedo was born at this time back in 2006, which makes me even more nostalgic.

 I have been taking a lot of pictures since I decided to do a photo a day project this year.
 I got a good camera and started taking pictures of pretty much everything that inspired me.
 I was in Bloomington, Indiana and I was really amazed by the pattern of the bathroom floor.
-I took a photo and decided to recreate it as pattern in Illustrator.
+I took a photo and decided to recreate it as a pattern in Illustrator.

-So in this little tutorial I will show you how to create vector patterns in Illustrator.
+So in this little tutorial, I will show you how to create vector patterns in Illustrator.
 The process is quite simple but you will be able to create really amazing patterns for future projects.

 Using the photo I took for inspiration and reference I imported it to Illustrator.

 Using the Rectangle Tool, start recreating the basics of that pattern.